Select a Language:

 For example, Article 1 now states specifically that one of the aims of REACH is the ‘promotion of alternative methods for assessment of hazards of substances’.
 It also states that the development of alternatives should be prioritised in future European Union research.
 Animals can only be used ‘as a last resort’ – we think they should not be used at all, but this is still a big step forward.

-The ECEAE’s Humane Cosmetics Standard (HCS), represented by the Leaping Bunny logo, is the only internationally-recognised scheme that guarantees cosmetics and cleaning products companies have moved away from animal testing.
-Thanks to the HCS, consumers can now choose from over a hundred different approved brands with confidence that the products are cruelty free.
+The ECEAE’s Leaping Bunny certification, is the only internationally-recognised scheme that guarantees cosmetic and cleaning product companies have moved away from animal testing.
+Thanks to the Leaping Bunny, consumers can now choose from over six hundred different approved brands with confidence that the products are cruelty free.

 In July 2007 Malaysia announced it was lifting its longstanding ban on the export of monkeys for research.
 The ECEAE joined forces with an international coalition and led the campaign in Europe with letters of protest sent to the Malaysian government and its Embassies throughout Europe.
 The Malaysian government announced in early 2008 its intention to reinstate the ban – leaving Malaysian monkeys safe from being exported for research.